Panchigaon: Introduction

 The PWD Road to The 6th edition of Kaziranga National Park & to the end of the North Bank of the Brahmaputra River passes through the Village, Panchigaon.

 The Village Has a Namghar (literally Name House are places for congregational worship associated with the Ekasarana religion of Assam), a Library named Panchigaon Poothi Bhoral, One auditorium stage, (which is spelt Rangamancha in Assamese), 8 Shops (Assamese term Dokan, about 60% of Paddy fields (excluding the residential place), Some Ancient & Society Pool, there are mainly 5 ways that connects all communities to the PWD Road between Jamugurihat town & the North bank of the Brahmaputra River, and Several Others.

-History

-The History Of Panchigaon is absorbing & Atmospheric.
-Its Name, Its Economy, Its Environment, Its Culture & Its Politics Refers its Colourful History & Status.

 History of its name

 Some definitions of its name are dubious.
 A lot of different Incredible explanations have occurred to different minds But according to the elderly of the village, it has been assuming certainly their Opinions on The Name of the Village Panchigaon.